Gulrugar/Mythology-Blog/src/content/blog/creatures/post-1.md

           tag: "Paragraph",
           params:
             {
-              text: " rom guardians of the natural world to mischievous tricksters and benevolent guides, fairies have left an indelible mark on the collective imagination of humanity.
+              text: "From guardians of the natural world to mischievous tricksters and benevolent guides, fairies have left an indelible mark on the collective imagination of humanity.
 In this exploration, we delve into the multifaceted roles that fairies have played in myths and legends across the ages.", },
         },
       ],